-The IR35 reforms, officially known as the Intermediaries Legislation, will be rolled out into the private sector bringing it in line with its existing implementation in the public sector.
+The IR35 reforms, officially known as the Intermediaries Legislation, will be rolled out to the private sector bringing it in line with its existing implementation in the public sector.

-The IR35 reforms were due for the start of the 2020/21 tax year.
-However, due to the outbreak of coronavirus, the IR35 reforms will now be implemented for the start of the 2021/22 tax year.
+The IR35 reforms were initially due at the start of the 2020/21 tax year.
+However, the outbreak of coronavirus meant that implementation was delayed until the start of the 2021/22 tax year.

-When the 2021/22 tax year kicks off on the 6th of April, HMRC will have expected all medium and large companies in the private sector to be fully prepared for one of the most important changes in UK tax laws for several decades; the increased rollout of the IR35 reforms.
+When the 2021/22 tax year kicks off on 6 April, HMRC will have expected all medium and large companies in the private sector to be fully prepared for one of the most important changes in UK tax laws for several decades; the increased rollout of the IR35 reforms.